scottfr/SystemsBook/Environment/environment.md

 The diagram presents the valid [Flow] connections which can only be to, from, or between [Stocks]

+{"geometry":{"x":0,"y":0,"width":100,"height":100,"points":[{"x":240,"y":190},{"x":200,"y":180},{"x":150,"y":200}]},"alpha":"Stock 1","omega":"Flow 1","create":"Link"}

 You can connect a [Stock] to a [Flow] with a [Link] to indicate that somehow the [Flow] depends on the value of the [Stock].
 The [Link] does not change the value of the [Stock].

-{"geometry":{"x":0,"y":0,"width":100,"height":100,"points":[{"x":240,"y":190},{"x":200,"y":180},{"x":150,"y":200}]},"alpha":"Stock 1","omega":"Flow 1","create":"Link"}

-If you select a link then hold the \u{shift key} while you click on the link you create \u{handles} that you can move separately to create a segmented curve.
+If you select a link then hold the *shift key* while you click on the link you create \u{handles} that you can move separately to create a segmented curve.

 {"geometry":{"x":280,"y":370,"width":120,"height":50},"name":"Variable 1","create":"Variable"}